Stone Mountain High School

 Stone Mountain High School is a college preparatory and public high school located in unincorporated DeKalb County, Georgia, United States, near Stone Mountain and in the Atlanta metropolitan area.

 Its attendance boundary includes all of Stone Mountain.

+A school of the same name is mentioned in season 1 of The Walking Dead video game, it is the highschool that a character named Ben Paul attended, he wears a varsity jacket from the school.
+The game is set in Georgia so it is assumed it is the in-game representation of this school.

 History

 It is one of the oldest high schools in the DeKalb County School District.